argapost/Incompact3d/README.md

 ### OS X

 You need to have the current Xcode command line utilities installed: run `xcode-select --install` in the terminal.
-You will need to rerun this terminal command after each OS X update, otherwise you may run into errors involving missing libraries or headers.
+You will need to rerun this terminal command after each OS X update, otherwise, you may run into errors involving missing libraries or headers.
 You will also need a 64-bit gfortran to compile the code.
 The gfortran-4.7 (and newer) compilers in Brew, Fink, and MacPorts work for building Incompact3d.
 On current systems, we recommend that you install the command line tools as described above.
-Older systems do not have a separate command line tools package from Apple, and will require a full Xcode install.
+Older systems do not have a separate command line tools package from Apple and will require a full Xcode install.
 On these, you will need at least Xcode 4.3.3.
 In Xcode prior to v5.0, you can alternatively go to Preferences -> Downloads and select the Command Line Utilities.

 ### Intel compilers and Math Kernel Library (MKL)